ucl-cssb/StabilityFinder/README.md

 directories.

-Add the script directory to the path (must be done in each session or added to .bashrc file)
+Add the script directory to the path and the lib directory to the Python path (must be done in each session or added to .bashrc file)

 export PATH=\<dir\>/bin:$PATH
+export PYTHONPATH=\<dir\>/bin:$PYTHONPATH

 The user is now ready to run the examples provided with the package.